 As PT Barnum, the famous circus promoter would say.
 “Ladies and Gentlemen, the biggest show on earth….” the US election is now old news.
 However, the market is still digesting the new or not-so-new scenario in the US.
 With the US economy on the brink of what has been referred to as a Fiscal Cliff.

 My contacts on Wall Street tell me they are less concerned.
 A Fiscal slope is what the inside line is suggesting for the moment.
 A meeting of the minds between the Democrats and Republicans on policy is reported to be already in the bag verbally, with it to be confirmed in the early half of next year.

-Perhaps some more middle of the road politics and more importantly a focus beyond party agendas to reality of the US economy is finally on the cards.
-For the Obama administration, support in the house, following the difficulty of getting the Healthcare reforms through, is essential if major structural economic reform is to become a reality.
+Perhaps some more middle-of-the-road politics and more importantly.
+A focus beyond party agendas to reality of the US economy is finally on the cards.
+For the Obama administration, support in the house.
+In fact, following the difficulty of getting the Healthcare reforms through is essential.
+If major structural economic reform is to become a reality.

 The BIG variable

-This is all fundamental information, the key thing is that it provides important background information and more importantly where the potential trading opportunities may sit.
-My challenge to you, is which of these opportunities are you going to capitalise on?
+In fact this is all fundamental information.
+The key thing is that it provides important background information and more importantly where the potential trading opportunities may sit.
+My challenge to you, is which of these opportunities are you going to capitalize on?